guard/guard/README.md

 #### `-d`/`--debug` option

-Guard can display debug information (useful for plugins developers) with:
+Guard can display debug information (useful for plugin developers) with:

 ```bash